 How can I participate in the campus carry task force?

-Send an email to email@example.com by December 1, 2016 expressing your desire to volunteer.
+Faculty, staff, students and community members may send an email to firstname.lastname@example.org by December 1, 2016 expressing desire to volunteer.

 Where at Hill College will I be allowed to carry a handgun?